Maghnie/BAC0/doc/source/connect.rst

     devices on a network.
 A lot of read requests are made to look for manufacturer, object name, etc and if a lot of devices are on the network, it is recommended to use whois() and start from there.

-BAC0 also support the 'Who-Is-Router-To-Network' request so you can ask the network and you will see the address of the router for this particular BACnet network.
+BAC0 also supports the 'Who-Is-Router-To-Network' request so you can ask the network and you will see the address of the router for this particular BACnet network.
 The request 'Initialize-Router-Table' will be triggered on the reception of the 'I-Am-Router-To-Network' answer.

-Once BAC0 will know which router leads to a network, the requests for the network inside the network will be sent directly to the router as unicast messages.
+Once BAC0 knows which router leads to a network, the requests for the network inside the network will be sent directly to the router as unicast messages.
 For example ::

     # if router for network 3 is 192.168.1.2
     bacnet.whois('3:*')
-    # will send the request to 192.168.1.2, even if by default, a local broadcast would sent the request
+    # will send the request to 192.168.1.2, even if by default, a local broadcast would send the request
     # to 192.168.1.255 (typically with a subnet 255.255.255.0 or /24)

 Ping devices (monitoring feature)
 **********************************
-BAC0 includes a way to ping constantly the devices that have been registered.
+BAC0 includes a way to constantly ping the devices that have been registered.
 This way, when devices go offline, BAC0 will disconnect them until they come back online.
 This feature can be disabled if required when declaring the network ::